Preparing for Orientation

 All students must complete online modules before their BSO program.
 Students must log in to the modules using their OHIO ID and password.
 Your OHIO ID includes the first letter of your first and last name followed by six digits (example: aa000000).
 Family members and guests are also encouraged to view the modules by following directions on the Families and Guests web page.

 An important part of preparing for your orientation program is taking placement tests.
 The tests you need to take are determined by your selected major.
-Placement tests are necessary to make sure you enroll in the appropriate first course in specific subject areas for the first semester in your major.
+Placement tests are necessary to make sure you enroll in the appropriate first course in certain subject areas for the first semester in your major.

-Placement tests must be completed BEFORE your scheduled orientation program, and the available tests are as follows:
+Placement tests must be completed before your scheduled orientation program, and the available tests are as follows:

 - Computer Science